 Withdrawal and reinstatement process is under review

-In a Nov.
-16 statement, Yale’s president said it has been reviewing its withdrawal and reinstatement process since September and has increased resources to support students.
+In a statement on Nov.
+16, Yale's president, Peter Salovey, said the university has been reviewing its withdrawal and reinstatement process since September and has increased resources to support students.

-Hoffman and Yale College Dean Pericles Lewis wrote an op-ed last month in the Washington Post, following an article in the newspaper that detailed similar allegations from Yale students and alumni.
-In the op-ed, they said that only a small number of students take a medical withdrawal and that the reinstatement process is “routine.”
+Hoffman and Yale College Dean Pericles Lewis wrote an op-ed last month in The Washington Post after an article in the newspaper detailed similar allegations from Yale students and alumni.
+In the op-ed, they said that only a small number of students take medical withdrawals and that the reinstatement process is "routine."

 "In the past five years, well more than 90 percent of students who sought reinstatement following a medical withdrawal were approved upon their first request; that percentage rises to more than 99 percent upon a second request," they wrote.

 If you or someone you know is in crisis, call 988 to reach the Suicide and Crisis Lifeline.
 You can also call the network, previously known as the National Suicide Prevention Lifeline, at 800-273-8255, text HOME to 741741 or visit SpeakingOfSuicide.com/resources for additional resources.